duaraghav8/Android/README.md

 # Android
 This Repository contains snippets of little features I have worked on while I was learning and building Android apps.
 It is meant to provide the reader with insights I have gained and information about the possible points where newbies could make errors and end up doing hours of (possibly unproductive) research.

+Also, some of the code in this repository has been borrowed, thanks to other repos and stackoverflow.

 ##Snippet Descriptions##